-In this article, we want to help you solve this problem with a few more information around the subject as well as an easy step-by-step guide on how to go about it.
-I hope you find this useful and make sure to add your comments at the bottom of the page if you have tips to share.
+In this article, we want to help you solve this problem with a few more information about the subject as well as an easy step-by-step guide on how to go about it.
+I hope you find this useful, and make sure to add your comments at the bottom of the page if you have tips to share.

 What does royalty-free mean?